 Though slightly more mutedly respectful out of reverence to the great professor, this was basically the reaction of every Tolkien fan to Christopher Tolkien's announcement that there was a full book's worth of material printable for a stand-alone, First Age Middle-earth novel, The Children of Húrin.
 It completely lived up to its billing as something completely from Tolkien's hand, rearranged into a cohesive narrative or not.

-So rumors are going around again for the publication date for A Dance with Dragons?
-Well after five years I'm still a little skeptical...
-Wait, Martin himself confirmed this?
-Winter is finally coming!
+When rumors were going around again for the publication date for A Dance with Dragons.
+After five years and the notorious postponing, fans were a little skeptical... but turns out winter is finally coming!

 The Kane Chronicles was neat, but can he keep up the....NORSE!
 And he explicitly pointed out they have some Demigods....commencing drooling!